jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Testing

-For any SaaS product bootstrapping, testing is the most important step, especially in the early phases.
+To successfully boostrap a product, testing is the most important step, especially in the early phases.

-Although cloud technology is quite efficient and convenient, the cost of launching and testing game servers using the cloud is not cheap.
+Although cloud technology is quite efficient and convenient, the cost of launching and testing game servers using it is not cheap.

 The [dstserver.cloud](https://dstserver.cloud) leverage the advancement of [sentry.io](https://sentry.io/) to auto-report crashing on the client-side.